danigiri/php-xpath-simple-filter/README.md

 		XPathSimpleFilter::filterToSimpleXML($simpleXml, $xpathArray);

 Which will filter the xm using the same rules but will return a 'SimpleXMLElement' instance.
-Please note that unnamed nodes are named '&gt;data&lt;' by default.
+Please note that unnamed nodes are named '&lt;data&gt;' by default.

 Basic filtering examples